Things to do in Perth, Book Here

 Visitors to Perth often either stay close to the city/Fremantle area, or they venture further afield to places like Margaret River or the Pinnacles.
 However, there are many places to visit within easy reach of the city.

 The distance from Perth to Toodyay is 81 km.
-Toodyay, known as Newcastle between 1860 and 1910, is a town on the Avon River in the Wheatbelt region of Western Australia, 85 kilometres north-east of Perth on Ballardong Nyoongar land.
+The town of Toodyay was known as Newcastle between 1860 and 1910, is a town on the Avon River in the Wheatbelt region of Western Australia, 85 kilometers north-east of Perth on Ballardong Nyoongar land.
 The first European settlement occurred in the area in 1836.

 Things to do in Toodyay